 What kibble should I feed my dog?

-Make sure your select a good quality brand of dog food, that is appropriate for your dog’s size and life stage.
-If you are changing your dog’s diet then make sure you gradually transition him onto his new food, mixing it with his old diet over several days first.
+Make sure you select the best dog food for your dog’s size and life stage.
+And if you are changing dog food make sure you gradually transition, mixing the new diet with the old over several days first.

 Why has my dog stopped eating kibble but eats treats?

-Your dog might be feeling poorly and can only be tempted into eating if it’s something really tasty, like a special treat.
-Other dogs just know to hold out for the good stuff!
-If you feed them lots of treats though this will curb their appetite for their main meal and lead to a nutritionally unbalanced diet.
+Your dog might be feeling poorly and can only be tempted into eating if it’s something really tasty, like the best dog treats.
+Other dogs just hold out for the good stuff!
+If you feed them lots of treats, it will curb their appetite for their main meal and lead to a nutritionally unbalanced diet.

 How to tell if your dog doesn't like their food

 If your dog seems reluctant to eat, picks at it or eats his meal slowly, then he may not like his food.
 Most dogs will eat quickly and keenly when their bowl is placed in front of them.
 So, if your dog is otherwise well and happy to eat other things, then he may not like the type of food that you’ve chosen for him.

 Is it bad if my dog won't eat kibble?

 You might be wondering ‘Is canned food or kibble best for my dog?’.
 Whilst neither is right or wrong, there are some definite advantages to feeding dry food over wet.